 Even Canadian Prime Minister Justin Trudeau has been seen in the spotlight jumping on the sock bandwagon.
 Wearing a pair of outrageous purple and yellow rubber duck socks at the World Economic Forum.
 Although he’s wearing a tie, he’s still giving his quirky socks the spotlight.

 Once upon a time the quirky man showed off his personality by throwing on his best Looney Tunes tie (I know because my dad has about six of them).

 But global market research company NPD found that the necktie market peaked in 1995, and has since dramatically fallen.
 NPD also noticed an increase in the sale of socks in 2014, saying themselves that socks are the new power tie.

-Crystal socks aside, quirky socks can be an affordable way to spice up your wardrobe.
-So throw out your ties because at Lambchops Socks our colourful range of socks are suitable for fashion conscious men and women.
+Quirky socks can be an affordable way to spice up your wardrobe.
+So throw out your ties because at Lambchopssocks our colourful range of socks are suitable for fashion conscious men and women.
 Wear them to work, or with your favourite pair of cropped jeans.
 They’re sure to be a hit amongst colleagues and friends!